eparamasari/Operationalizing_Machine_Learning_in_Azure/README.md

-# Operationalizing Machine Learning with Microsoft Azure ML
+# Operationalizing Machine Learning with Microsoft Azure Machine Learning

 This is the second project of the Machine Learning Engineer Nanodegree with Microsoft Azure from Udacity.

 ## Overview

-In this project, an AutoML run was performed on a bank marketing dataset, to predict whether contacted customers would subscribe to the bank product offered.
-The best model found was deployed and consumed.
-A pipeline was created and published in the same experiment.
+In this project, an AutoML run was performed on a bank marketing dataset from the Azure ML Studio, which aimed to predict whether contacted customers would subscribe to the bank product offered.

+The best model found was deployed from the Azure ML Studio and consumed by using its REST API endpoint using key as authentication.

+A pipeline was then created and published in the same experiment by using the Azure ML Python SDK.
+The pipeline will make it easier to share the workflow and rerun the experiment in the future.

 ## Architectural Diagram

 Here is an architectural diagram of the project:

 ![Architectural Diagram](img/architectural-diagram.jpg "Architectural Diagram")

 ## Key Steps

 ### 1. Upload bank marketing dataset

    In this step, the bank marketing dataset was uploaded.

 &emsp; &emsp; ![Bank Marketing Data](img/01-registered-bank-marketing-dataset.jpg "Bank Marketing Data")